usnistgov/fair-chain-compute-container/README.md

 The specification of a manifest file consists of
 - schema folder: JSON schema with all supported fields (entries)
 - docs folder: documentation about each field in a manifest file
-- examples folder: Python and Java based image thresholding algorithms packaged into interoperable containerized tools
+- sample-plugins folder: Image thresholding and cropping algorithms packaged into interoperable containerized tools
-- request for feedback folder: A list of questions about the manifest file to provide feedback on
+- request-for-feedback folder: A list of questions about the manifest file to provide feedback on

 ## Origin
 A prototype of a container manifest was designed and tested by the Web Image Processing Pipelines project